 Some days, dragging myself out of bed is hard enough, much less trying to find something more creative than cereal to feed my kiddos.
 I was really excited when my brainstorm blueberry muffin bread pudding recipe was a hit!

-This week, I had a rare occurrence in leftover muffins.
+One morning, I had a rare occurrence – leftover muffins.
 They had gotten stuck in a container and hidden WAY in the back of the fridge.
 You know the kind of ‘Tupperware’ that originally had food in it, and you forget what’s really in there?
 Yeah, we’re that family.

 I didn’t want them to go to waste, but the nutritional value of just muffins for breakfast was not what I wanted for the kids, and we were running low on just about everything since we had just returned from vacation!

 I rough chopped the muffins into chunks and put them into a loaf pan.
-(You’ll want to grease your pan if it isn’t a miraculous non-stick pan like mine – Farberware nonstick! – that rarely needs any greasing.
-I have used these pans for all sorts of delicate recipes that usually require greasing or even flouring, and the cookies, cakes, etc, just slide right off!)
+You’ll want to grease your pan if it isn’t a miraculous non-stick pan like mine.

 For the 7 muffins I had, a loaf pan was perfect, but if you use a larger amount, you might want a 9×9.
 You want to have the bread be about 1 1/2-2 inches deep in the pan loosely packed.

 My daughter who is notoriously SLOW to eat breakfast, finished her piece before I even started eating.
 VICTORY!!
-I took something that was nutritionally okay, added protein and calcium, and they liked it even better than the muffins alone!
+I took something that was nutritionally less than ideal, added protein and calcium, and they liked it even better than the muffins alone!

 I am excited to share anything that makes being a Godly mom easier.
 We’re all trying to balance nutrition, time, value, effort, etc. with all the needs of our spouses and selves.
-This recipe took minutes to prepare; I could sip my coffee and get dressed while it baked, and used up things taking up space in my fridge.
+This recipe using leftover blueberry muffins took minutes to prepare; I could sip my coffee and get dressed while it baked, and used up things taking up space in my fridge.

 This would also be something you could make using store bought muffins and make into a semi-homemade dish for a brunch.
 Who doesn’t need more impressive looking recipes that are too easy!?